kaltura/playkit-js-ui/api-extractor/report-temp/playkit-js-ui.api.md

 import { ProviderPlaylistMetadataObject } from '@playkit-js/playkit-js-providers';
 import { ProviderPlaylistObject } from '@playkit-js/playkit-js-providers';
 import * as redux from 'react-redux';
-import { Ref } from 'preact';
 import { RefObject } from 'preact';
 import { RenderableProps } from 'preact';
 import { StateType } from '@playkit-js/playkit-js';
 import { Store } from 'redux';
 import { StreamType } from '@playkit-js/playkit-js';
-import style from './styles/style.scss';
 import { TextStyle } from '@playkit-js/playkit-js';
 import { ThumbnailInfo } from '@playkit-js/playkit-js';
 import { TimedMetadata } from '@playkit-js/playkit-js';